THE EVOLVING BRAIN LABORATORY

 MORPHOLOGY.BEHAVIOR.EVOLUTION

-CANINE BRAIN PROJECT
+CARNIVORA BRAIN PROJECT

 Community Engagement

-3D Reconstructions of the dog brain
+3D Reconstructions of the Carnivora brain

 This model shows the surface topography, white matter and the amygdala of the domestic dog.
 Video and modelling was performed by mentored research student Brian Whyms with assistance from Central Campus student Naveen Nath.
 Subscribe to our Youtube channel for updates as new 3D models are posted >More video